Description

 - Serious Adverse Events: Rare, mostly unrelated to study drug

-- Discontinuation: Low rates, indicating good tolerability
+- Discontinuation: Low rates, showing good tolerability

 Publication in High-Impact Journals: